Historical Context of Mamluk Patronage

 Scientific Advancements under Mamluk Patronage

-The Mamluks supported a broad range of scientific inquiry, from astronomy and medicine to mathematics and geography.
-Their patronage enabled scholars to build on the works of earlier Islamic scientists while making original contributions.
-The translation and preservation of Greek, Persian, and Syriac texts continued, ensuring that classical knowledge remained accessible.
+The Mamluks supported a broad range of scientific inquiry, from astronomy and medicine to mathematics, geography, and chemistry.
+Their patronage enabled scholars to build on the works of earlier Islamic scientists while making original contributions of lasting significance.
+The translation and preservation of Greek, Persian, and Syriac texts continued in Mamluk centers, ensuring that classical knowledge remained accessible to later generations.
+The institutional framework of the madrasa and hospital provided stable environments for research and teaching, allowing scientific traditions to develop over decades rather than being dependent on individual patrons.

 Astronomy and Instrument Making